How Netflix Can Calm the Password-Sharing Outcry

 Even the card game Uno joined the Twitter roast to point out the about-face.
 Swarms of vocal Netflix subscribers are venting on social media -- Netflix's comment sections are really feeling the burn -- and vowing to cancel their accounts and questioning why they're paying for multiple screens.

 Netflix has dubbed viewers outside of the primary household as extra members, or subaccounts.
-In Canada, where the prices are $16.50 for a standard plan and $21 for premium, the cost of adding an extra member is $8 per person.
-If a single streaming service costing $30 a month to stream on two or four screens sounds like a lot to you, I agree.
+In Canada, where the prices are CA$16.50 for a standard plan and CA$21 for premium, the cost of adding an extra member is CA$8 per person.
+If a single streaming service costing nearly CA$30 (about $22, £18, AU$32) a month to stream on two or four screens sounds like a lot to you, I agree.

 In the US, we still don't know how much it'll cost each month for extra members.
 When Netflix finally decides to tell us, I think it should also announce a couple of smart discounts.